jamieroche1987/Battleships/README.md

  * Displays the guess made by the computer.
  * Displays a message with the result of the guess made by the computer.
- * Displays the result after the computer turn.
+ * Displays the result after the computer's turn.

 <img src="assets/computer-turn.png">

 ### Final Result

- * Displays a message with the winner of the battle once one of the player has destroyed the fleet of the other player.
+ * Displays a message with the winner of the battle once the user or computer has destroyed the fleet of the other player.

 <img src="assets/game-won-message.png">

 ### Restart game

  * Asks the user to play again or to end the game
- * User can decide to play again ot to end the game
+ * User can decide to play again or to end the game
- * Restart the game
+ * Restart the games by asking the user to insert their name again

 <img src="assets/play-again-message.png">